 Fig. 1: MS Paris BNF fr.
 378, fol.1 (Paris, c.1280-1300).
+Reproduced with permission from the Bibliothèque nationale de France.

 It opens the manuscript and the collection of dits, but it is not intended as a frontispiece.
 The image that accompanies the poem is in line with the iconography that would become standard: three noblemen stand facing three cadavers.
 The Three Living are in a frame with a red background, and the Three Dead are in a separate frame, with a blue background.
 Both sets of figures are of the same height.
 The Living and the Dead appear to be gazing across the dividing lines of their respective frames, to meet each other's' eyes.